-Injectafer (ferric carboxymaltose) is an iron replacement product indicated for the treatment of IDA in adult patients who have intolerance to oral iron or have had unsatisfactory response to oral iron or who have non-dialysis dependent CKD.
+Injectafer (ferric carboxymaltose) is an iron replacement product indicated for the treatment of IDA in adult and pediatric patients 1 year of age and older who have intolerance to oral iron or have had unsatisfactory response to oral iron; - Injectafer is also indicated for the treatment of and adult patients who have non-dialysis dependent CKD.
+Injectafer is also indicated for the treatment of iron deficiency in adult patients with heart failure and New York Heart Association class II/III to improve exercise capacity.